N-Body Oscillator Interactions of Higher-Order Coupling Functions: Complex Ginzburg-Landau Model

-Calculating the $\mathcal{H}$ functions \eqref{eq:phi} is straightforward because the Nyquist frequency of the underling function is especially low and requires only a dozen Fourier terms at $O(\ve^3)$. \yp{Using a Fourier truncation in this scenario greatly reduces the time complexity and memory requirements for the averaging calculation behind the $\mathcal{H}$ functions} (see Appendix \ref{a:fourier} for additional details).
+Numerically calculating the $\mathcal{H}$ functions \eqref{eq:phi} for the CGL model is straightforward because the Nyquist frequency of the underling function is especially low and requires only a dozen Fourier terms at $O(\ve^3)$.
+Using a Fourier truncation in this scenario greatly reduces the time complexity and memory requirements for the averaging calculation behind the $\mathcal{H}$ functions (see Appendix \ref{a:fourier} for additional details).

 We show comparisons between the full and reduced versions of the CGL model in Figure \ref{fig:cgl_examples}.
-The top row shows phase estimates of the full model for $\ve=0.005$ (A) and $\ve=0.06$ (C), where later shades correspond to later times.
+The top row shows phase estimates of the full model for $\ve=0.005$ (A) and $\ve=0.06$ (C), where later shades correspond to later times \yp{(see Appendix \ref{a:phase_estimate} for more details on the phase estimation of the full model)}.
 The bottom row shows the $O(\ve)$ (blue), $O(\ve^2)$ (orange), and $O(\ve^3)$ (black) phase models exhibiting qualitatively similar dynamics at $\ve=0.005$ (E) and $\ve=0.06$ (G), respectively.
 Corresponding time traces are shown to the right of each portrait, e.g., panel B corresponds to A, and F corresponds to E.

 At $\ve=0.005$, the full model tends towards an asymptotically stable splay state when initialized near synchrony with phases $(\phi_2,\phi_3)=(0.05,0.25)$ (A,B, where $\phi_i \in [0,2\pi)$).
 With the same initial values, all $O(\ve)$ (blue), $O(\ve^2)$ (orange), and $O(\ve^3)$ (black) phase models coincide with each other and with the full model as expected (E,F).
 For greater values of $\ve$, the full model splay state loses stability and the phase differences converge towards a limit cycle attractor (C,D).
 Only the $O(\ve^3)$ (black) phase model exhibits a similar limit cycle oscillation, while the $O(\ve)$ (blue) phase model dynamics does not change, and the $O(\ve^2)$ (orange) phase model simply converges to synchrony due to changes in the underlying basin of attraction (G,H).